omegaDIL/SIFL/README.md

 **Concerns**<br>
 - All features of sf\::sprite and sf\::text are still available
 - Does maintain good cache locality with both the hover detection and the drawing function.
+- All asserts are only active in debug mode to avoid performance loss in release mode.
+You can technically bypass all of them in release mode, but obviously that may lead to undefined behavior like crashes.

 -------------------‐-------------------------------------------------<br>
 **Limitations & common mistakes**<br>